Reviewed Date: 05/10/2023

 - Cured in place pipe lining;

 - Manhole liners, coatings, and specialty seals;

 - Line replacement.

-Experience has shown that groundwater migrates along sewer pipes, sometimes for long distances.
+Experience has shown that groundwater migrates along the outside of sewer pipes, sometimes for long distances.
 Because of migration rehabilitation starting low in the system is the recommended strategy.
 Also when working on a section of pipe, always renew all mains, taps, and service lines to a level above the groundwater, When possible include groundwater dams along pipes especially PVC to reduce the migration.
 A good rehabilitation strategy should reduce I/I in the renewed area by 50 percent.
 I rehabilitation work is successful, expect the former I/I water to appear at some other location.

 In rehabilitation or new construction, 100 percent inspection is recommended.